 The list below is my top ten trips with respect to distance.
 All started and ended at my home, with the exception of the Key West trip.
 For that I started at Sault Ste.
 Marie, MI (the “Soo”), where I-75 begins, and finished at home.
 Adding the missing 325 miles from my house to the Soo doesn’t even help move this trip up the list.

 Finally, Europe is tiny.
-None of my European road trips comes close to these distances.
+Only a trip to Narbonne (France) comes close to these distances.
 Or maybe I wasn’t as adventurous there as I could have been.
 This is partly why my annual driving mileage dropped whenever I’ve lived in Europe.

 |1.
 2005 Subaru Legacy GT||Aug 2007||6,054 mi||11 d 17 h 17 m||California|